Sharpening Part 2 – The Journey

 The “Keima” Chess Piece

-Chisels intended to be struck with a steel hammer have a sturdy steel hoop called a ” katsura” installed at the handle’s end to prevent the wood from splitting.
-The characters used for this word include 冠, pronounced “kan” or “ kanmuri” meaning “crown” or 桂 meaning Judas Tree or “ knight” (桂馬)as in the chess piece.
+The characters used for this word include 冠, pronounced “kan” or “ kanmuri” meaning “crown” or 桂 meaning “Judas Tree” or “ knight” (桂馬)as in the chess piece.
 The word Katsura can also mean “ wig” a term that does not quite work in this case because chisel handles are as bald as I am.
-I have the bad habit of anthropomorphizing my tools.
-They hate that, so to avoid giving further offense (they sometimes bite, donchano), I prefer to translate katsura as the more elegant word “crown” instead of the more constrictive word “hoop,” or follically-challenged word “wig.”
+I have the bad habit of anthropomorphizing my tools, which they detest, so to avoid giving further offense (they sometimes bite, donchano), I prefer to translate katsura as the more elegant word “crown” instead of the more cruder word “hoop,” or follically-challenged word “wig.”

 But this creates another problem, namely that the crown may eventually become deformed by hammer strikes unless preventative measures are taken.
 This is not a trivial cosmetic matter because the hoop’s edge may deform to the point it curls back inside itself.
 Then, if the user continues to beat on the chisel, the hoop will gouge and eventually split the handle.